OfficialLambdax/_storageS-UDF/README.md

 As of Version 0.1 there are two methods

-The Assign/Eval Method
+The Assign/Eval Method.
 Functions that begin with _storageG are tied to this method.

 Pros
 - Very fast when writing or reading small and large Data sets.